What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? β†’

 Data available via NBN Atlas Isle of Man

-The Isle of Man has no native woodpecker species — making it one of the few British Isles territories without them.
-Like Ireland, the island's post-glacial isolation and limited woodland extent meant woodpeckers never established.
-Great Spotted Woodpeckers occasionally appear as rare vagrants.
+The Isle of Man has no resident woodpecker population.
+Like Ireland, the island's post-glacial isolation and limited woodland extent meant woodpeckers never established breeding colonies.
+Great Spotted Woodpeckers are occasionally recorded as rare vagrants and appear in the GBIF species database, but they do not breed on the island.

 Hen Harrier Stronghold